-There are four multi-story single-gender halls (two are for upperclass students and two are for first year students).
+There are three multi-story single-gender halls (one is for upperclass students and two are for first year students).
 There are four single-story co-ed halls.
 Each hall has four to eight suites consisting of six to eight rooms, a large bath and suite lounge.
 Halls also have laundry facilities and a larger main lounge with a television.
 Microwaves are provided in each suite lounge.
 All halls are smoke-free.
-Concord, Wilmington, and all suites in Granville are alcohol-free.
-In Granville Apartments, Albemarle, Mecklenburg, Pate, and Winston-Salem, students of legal age may elect to use alcohol in their individual rooms.
+Concord, Wilmington, Winston-Salem and Granville are alcohol-free.
+In Albemarle, Pate, and Orange students of legal age may elect to use alcohol in their individual rooms.
 Orange is the only hall where alcohol may be consumed in a public area (i.e. the hallways, suite lounges, main lounge, and courtyard).
-Alcohol use is not allowed in the public areas of any other hall, unless there is a sanctioned party.
+Alcohol use is not allowed in the public areas of any other hall.